-Tulsa has earned a national reputation for coming together – foundations, corporations and non-profit organizations – to find solutions to our most significant social challenges.
+The Tulsa area has earned a national reputation as a place where foundations, corporations, and non-profit organizations come together to find solutions to the most challenging social issues.

-The Tulsa Area United Way’s community collaborations initiative fosters cooperation among local non-profit organizations (including non-partner agencies), business and industry, foundations, and government and educational institutions, employing the collective impact model to meet specific community challenges.
+Using the collective impact model, the Tulsa Area United Way’s community collaborations initiative fosters cooperation among local non-profit organizations (including non-partner nonprofits), business and industry, foundations, and government and educational institutions.

 A Way Home for Tulsa(918) 585-5551 https://www.housingsolutionstulsa.org/awh4t-partner-portal/